Australia mourns 10 wedding guests killed in bus accident

 SYDNEY, June 13 (Reuters) - Australia on Tuesday mourned the 10 people who were killed when a chartered bus carrying wedding guests rolled over at a roundabout, the country's worst bus accident in three decades.

-The driver, a 58-year-old man, has been charged for dangerous and negligent driving over the accident on Sunday night and is due to appear in court on Tuesday.
+The driver, a 58-year-old man, was charged with dangerous and negligent driving over the Sunday night accident.

+He was granted bail in court on Tuesday, Australian media reported.
+Prosecutors opposed the bail saying the man may not appear in court and could interfere with the investigation, a report in the Sydney Morning Herald newspaper said.

 Fourteen people are still in the hospital, with two in intensive care, police said.